-Illumina shares sparkle on demand for new gene tech
+Illumina shares sparkle on strong demand for new gene tech

 "We're seeing the beginning of the HiSeq replacement cycle, with 2/3 of NovaSeq orders coming from HiSeq and HiSeq X labs accessing NovaSeq's improved sequencing costs and capabilities," CEO Francis deSouza said on a post-earnings call on Tuesday.

-The company, which reported better-than-expected quarterly profit and revenue, said it had shipped and installed 80 NovaSeq instruments in the second quarter.
+Shares of the company, which reported better-than-expected quarterly profit and revenue, were at $196.42 in heavy volume trading on Wednesday afternoon.

-Analysts on average were expecting around 50 installations, Cowen & Co analysts said.
+(Corrects to paragraph 7 to change brokerage name to "Leerink" from "Cowen & Co")